MITLibraries/dspace-submission-composer/docs/how_to_run.md

 1. Create a batch
 2. Queue a batch for ingest
-3. Ingest items into DSpace
+3. Items are ingested into DSpace by DSS*
-4. Inspect ingest results
+4. Analyze ingest results

-It's important to note that DSC is not responsible for ingesting items into DSpace; this task is handled by _DSS_.
+***Important:** DSC is not responsible for ingesting items into DSpace nor does it execute this process.
+This task is handled by [DSS](https://github.com/MITLibraries/dspace-submission-service), which is invoked via the [DSO Step Function](https://github.com/MITLibraries/dspace-submission-service).

 The DSC CLI provides commands for all other steps in the DSC workflow.

 ### Create a batch
 DSC processes deposits in "batches", a collection of item submissions grouped by a unique identifier.
 DSC requires that the item submission assets (metadata and bitstream files) are uploaded to a "folder" in S3, named after the batch ID.
 While some requestors may upload the submission assets to S3 themselves, in other cases, these files need to be retrieved (via API requests) and uploaded during the batch creation step.